 \subsubsection{The optimization problem}

-To obtain the estimate we desire, the column space of this estimate should be close to ${\cal M}(\hat{\bS})$, and the number of zero elements needs to be as large as possible.
-Therefore, the objective function we would like to minimize is the distance between our estimate and $\cM(\hat{\bS})$ plus a penalty term, which ensures the sparsity of the estimate.
+To obtain the desired estimate, the column space of this estimate should be close to ${\cal M}(\hat{\bS})$ and the number of zero elements in this estimate is sufficiently large.
+Therefore, we formulate an optimization problem that minimizes the distance between our estimate and $\cM(\hat{\bS})$, while incorporating a penalty term that promotes sparsity in the estimate.

 The distance of two linear spaces $\calM (\bU_1)$ and $\calM (\bU_2)$ with dimension of $r$ is defined as

 where the columns of $\bH_i$ are an orthonormal basis of $\calM(\bU_i)$ for $i=1,2$ \citep{chang2015}.
 It is a quantity between 0 and 1.
 It is 1 if the two spaces are orthogonal and 0 if $\calM (\bU_1)=\calM (\bU_2)$.